levusik/SplatterProj/README.md

 # SplatterProj
 Prototype of top down shooter written in SFML

-WARING : Comments are written in my primary language, Polish.
+WARNING : Comments are written in my primary language, Polish.